small-same/small-same/WorkSpace/FPGA/FPGA.md

 ##### MIG DDR4 PHY integration

 * The plan was to generate PHY-only IPs and integrate them with the in-house SDCTRL.
 This approach provided three distinct connection interfaces.
 Given that the DDR4 interface cannot directly connect to the SDCTRL, the integration focused on establishing the connection via the MIG's [USER interface, PG150](https://docs.amd.com/r/en-US/pg150-ultrascale-memory-ip/User-Interface?tocId=kLdS~zIRXPqmOCWQcjY~7wfrom).
+The specification can be list [here]().
 This project was incomplete upon my departure.

 #### HDMI Integration Jobs